Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - How is information represented and how is it transformed?
 - One feature of digitally encoded information is that the time it takes to process information is typically a function only of the quantity of information (number of bits).
 The quality of the information shouldn’t matter, only the quantity.
 Think Big-O.
 - However, the mental rotation experiment shows that it takes varying amounts of time to solve a problem even though the quantity of information remains the same.
 Is this true?
-- Personal hypothesis: People do a brute force “search” to see if the figures match.
+- Personal hypothesis: People do a brute force "search" to see if the figures match.
 We do this by first having a base state, aka the left image, and then mentally rotating it by a few degrees and seeing if it matches.
 If it doesn’t, then rotate some more.
 Eventually, we either find a match or we exhaust all possible rotation degrees and we say that they don’t match.
 - *Digital representation*: the connection between what we might think of as the unit of representation and what that unit represents is completely arbitrary.
 Think how we bind meaning to words.
 - *Imagistic representation*: Opposite to a digital representation where the representation matches the meaning assigned to it.
 - E.g. a map.
 What it represents is similar to reality as the representation is secured though resemblance.